pballada/pballada.github.io/_posts/2024-06-11-swiftui-state-patterns.markdown

 ### 6.2 Combining `@EnvironmentObject` with Local State

-Sometimes, you may want a global object accessible from anywhere—like user settings or an authentication manager—and also have local ephemeral state for a particular view’s details.
+Sometimes, you may want a global object accessible from anywhere—like user settings or an authentication manager—and also have local ephemeral state for a particular view's details.

 ```swift
 struct DashboardView: View {